Grass, weeds and shrubs

 South Woodford 26 April

-Wanstead Village In progress
+Wanstead Village 29 April

 A schedule is agreed between ourselves and the contractor prior to the start of the season.
 Any amendments during the year are agreed by both parties.
 The contractor provides a weekly update on the progress of the work programme.
 The contractor is also required to carry out an element of self-monitoring and submit the results to us.
 We then carry out sample monitoring of the contractors self-monitoring.